menu

 External parasites perform direct damage to the skin due to their mechanical-irritative action.
 This is due to their mouthparts, jaws, legs and way of feeding or digging into the skin.
 This damage produces skin lesions such as scabbing, peeling, inflammation, redness, hair loss, itching and excoriation.
 We have already mentioned fleas which are a common external parasite on cats.

-There are many other external parasites that can affect our cats, but it is especially mites that cause crusty dermatitis.
+There are many other external parasites that can affect our cats, but it is especially mites that cause crusty dermatitis on the cat's head and neck.
 Specifically, notoedric scabies mites (Notoedres cati) are the most common and cause intense itching, papular-crusted erythematous dermatitis, pyoderma, seborrhea and alopecia.
 It is one of the reasons we may see the cat with bald patches above their eyes.

 If your cat scratches a lot and has scabs on their neck, we should initially consider a parasitosis.
 However, we will need to go to a veterinary center to confirm treatment.